Respected Trusted and Experienced National Highly-rated equine law leader

 A 372-page paperback, this book covers numerous topics, including contracts, liabilities, equine activity liability acts, loose horse liabilities, zoning and land use laws, business structures, risk management, debt collection and state lien laws, sales disputes, insurance and how to avoid disputes with insurance companies, association liabilities, veterinary malpractice, and numerous others.

-WINNER OF FOUR NATIONAL BOOK AWARDS!
+THIS BOOK WON FOUR NATIONAL BOOK AWARDS!

 - 1st Place - 2019 American Horse Publications Equine Media Awards.